jaabir84/SSO-Integration-Guideline/README.md

 ---

 ## 🚀 Quick Start
-1. Select your version from the table.
-2. Browse the each section in Markdown verson.
+1. Browse the section in 'Guideline' each version for Markdown from the table.
-3. Or download the PDF from the Releases page.
+2. Or download the PDF from the Releases page.

 ---